 There are two pyramids next to the modern village of Lisht, though neither are open to the public.
 You can, at least, get close enough for a fairly good look.
 As these are the closest to Cairo, either start your day with a brief stop here or do it on the way back.

-In any case, the pyramid here by Amenemhet I was the first to be built in the Middle Kingdom.
+The pyramid here by Amenemhet I was the first to be built in the Middle Kingdom.
 Amenemhat I was the 12th dynasty’s founder, though he was previously the vizier of Mentuhotep IV, the last king of the 11th Dynasty.
 While details are murky, he was possibly involved in a coup.

 Today, a Muslim cemetery spreads out around the foot of the pyramid.
 While the pyramid itself is more or less just a mound now, you can still see the outlines of its once-massive shape.